metalheadcode/chart-project/README.md

 ## Introduction

 This project is designed to facilitate learning the utilization of react-stockcharting, with a dual focus on comprehending the management of substantial datasets from stock timeseries and gaining proficiency in [D3.js](https://d3js.org) simultaneously.
+Demo [here](https://chart-project-cyan.vercel.app).

 ## Techical